thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Arrays.desc.md

 The `push` function adds an element to the end of an array.

 The `pop` function removes an element from the end of an array.

 The `shift` function adds an element to the start of an array.

 The `unshift` function removes an element from the start of an array.

+The `indexOf` function searches an array for the element and returns the index of it.